xavierclotet/management-with-signals/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.1.

-App to manage a list of items using SignalStore.
+App to manage a list of items using Ngrx SignalStore.

 ## Add Jest instead of Karma